 On the other hand, Systematic Transfer Plan (STP) is a plan in which an investor invests a sum in a scheme of a Mutual Fund house and permits the Mutual Fund house to transfer a certain part of it every month (or any other defined time period like quarterly, weekly etc.) to another scheme of the same Mutual Fund house.

 The major objective of Systematic Investment Plan (SIP) is to allocate the money in a systematic way as it comes irrespective of whether the market is running low or high.
 Whereas the major objective of Systematic Transfer Plan (STP) is to transfer funds systematically from one scheme to another.

 Which type to choose depends on the market and the investor, for example, 2015 and the beginning of 2016 has not been particularly good for those who did Systematic Investment Plans (SIP) as the markets have kept on falling.
 On the other hand, in 2017 the market was at a bullish phase.

 For investors who do not want to pay in the lump sum may go for Systematic Investment Plan (SIP) or if the case is opposite then they can go for Systematic Transfer Plan (STP)

 The Bottom Line:

 Along with offering various types of portfolios (schemes) Mutual Funds also provide various options for the way we want to invest.
-Some of the are Lump sum investment for investors who want to invest a lump sum at a time, Systematic Investment Plan(SIP) to invest some amounts periodically, Systematic Transfer Plan(STP) to transfer certain amount periodically from one scheme to another.
+Some of them are Lump sum investment for investors who want to invest a lump sum at a time, Systematic Investment Plan(SIP) to invest some amounts periodically, Systematic Transfer Plan(STP) to transfer certain amount periodically from one scheme to another.